rofrol/general-programming-roadmap/README.md

 Theres a difference between the inherent complexity of the problem you're trying to solve, and the artificial complexity you created by the way you wrote the code. https://x.com/DanielcHooper/status/1784983115196207425

+Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it. http://www.cs.yale.edu/homes/perlis-alan/quotes.html

 - https://news.ycombinator.com/item?id=40509572
 - https://x.com/ohmypy/status/1801218479695053135